-In the hiring process, most Chief Operating Officers and other executive-level individuals are used to having to provide a list of references for screening purposes.
+In the hiring process, most individuals that are interviewing for a leadership opportunity, such as the role of a Chief Operating Officer, are accustomed to the references screening process.
 On the candidate’s side, having quality references can help you stand apart from the competition and can be a key reason one moves forward in the process.
 On the hiring manager's side, checking references is equally as important in finding the right candidate, especially for those looking to fill an executive position at a company.

-Sometimes it’s hard to tell candidates apart by only looking at their resumes, especially when you might have tons of qualified and outstanding applicants for your open COO or executive level position.
+Sometimes it’s hard to tell executive-level candidates apart by only looking at their resumes, especially when you might have a lot of qualified and outstanding applicants for your open position.
 It’s much more helpful and insightful to call references and get to know the candidates outside of their resume.
 And what’s better than hearing from your candidate’s previous employers first-hand?
 If conducted correctly, you should learn a lot about the candidate from the reference call, both the candidate’s strengths, as well as their weaknesses.

-During a reference call for a COO or other executive-level position, you might not know what questions to ask to get the most valuable information about your candidate.
+During a reference call for a leadership opportunity within your organization, you might not know what questions to ask to get the most valuable information about your candidate.
 Since most of your candidates are probably very qualified for the job, you will want to ask the references questions that will help you differentiate them and get a deeper insight into each one.

 In this article, we did the work for you and compiled a list of questions that will help you do just that.
 These questions are very useful for employers but are also good to keep in mind when you are the candidate.
 Read until the end of the article to get some extra tips on how to effectively ask these questions in your executive level reference check.

 What was your professional relationship with [candidate name]

 What was [candidate name] like to work with?
 What would his/her direct reports say if asked this same question

 Have you worked with other [job title of position] in the past?
 How does [candidate name] compare to those individuals?